benzino77/tasmocompiler/README.md

 The links to download these files will show up under _Compiling progress_ field (look at the bottom of the last screenshot). **These links will show up only when compilation is successful**.

-You have to upload only `firmware.bin` or `firmawre.bin.gz` file to your device.
+You have to upload only `firmware.bin` or `firmware.bin.gz` file to your device.
 How to do that is perfeclty described on [Tasmota docs](https://tasmota.github.io/docs/Upgrading/).

 ![Step01](./docs/images/step01.png)
 ![Step02](./docs/images/step02.png)